ardacetinkaya/Blazor.Console/README.md

 </p>

 ### References ###
-- Some commands might be long running tasks, Blazor.Console use some features of a great component for this kind of requirement.
+- Some commands might be long running tasks, Blazor.CommandLine use some features of a great component for this kind of requirement.
 Please also check  https://github.com/h3x4d3c1m4l/Blazor.LoadingIndicator if you need a loading indicator for a Blazor app.